bbr111/pycupra/README.md

 Method get_vehicles will fetch vehicle basic information and create Vehicle class objects for all associated vehicles in account.
 To update all available data use the update_all method of the Connect class.
 This will call the update function for all registered vehicles, which in turn will fetch data from all available API endpoints.

+The file *cupra_credentials.json.demo* explains the data structure of the credentials file.